 Dr. Loreta Kovacic, who is fondly referred to as the “Alchemist”, is an accomplished musician, teacher, author and children’s theater director.
 Her spirit is what makes her a true alchemist in that she has the uncanny ability to transform the seemingly normal into true gold.
 This ability is reflected in the children she works with, inspiring a new level of confidence through music and performance!

 Loreta holds a Doctorate in piano performance from Rice University, but is widely known for her performances from small local stages to Carnegie Hall.
-Her critically acclaimed work, Brother Tadpole, garnered her a Grammy nomination.
-When she’s not performing she plays, composes, teaches, directs and creates original children’s musicals at her piano studio in the Houston Heights.
+Her critically acclaimed work, Brother Tadpole Classics, garnered her a Grammy nomination.
+When she’s not performing she plays, composes, teaches, directs and creates music at her piano studio in the Houston Heights.

 “Her show has a distinctive cabaret feel to it, with all the notes filtered through her larger-then-life personality.”
 Culturemap, Houston, 2010

 Loreta’s first two albums were classical piano masterpieces and the next four are her original music albums.

 1 LORETA KOVACIC, PIANIST (music of Prokofiev, Beethoven, etc)

 2 PIANO NOTTURNO (music of Brahms, Livadic, Liszt, Chopin, etc https://itunes.apple.com/us/album/piano-notturno/id557154630

 5 SPACE WIGGS, album dedicated to NASA and her theremin player, Joe Parani

 6 SLAVIC AND WESTERN, original world music, inspired by folk music from Eastern Europe.